Hungry? Welcome to my post with the top 20 foods in Madrid! The 10 best appetizers and the 10 most popular main dishes!

-Spanish cuisine is internationally recognized due to a perfect blend of classic and avant-garde cuisine.
+Spanish cuisine is internationally recognized due to its perfect blend of classic and avant-garde cuisine.
 Over 200 restaurants have been awarded one or more Michelin Stars.

 You will also have heard about some Spanish chefs such as Dabiz Muñoz, Ferran Adriá, Juan Mari Arzak, Martin Berasategui, Angel León, Joan Roca, and Quique Dacosta.
-They are just a few examples of the top Spanish chefs, which have revolutionized the gastronomy worldwide
+These are just a few examples of the top Spanish chefs, which have revolutionized gastronomy worldwide.

 My list of the must-try foods in Madrid is not just about paella and Iberic ham.
 But it covers the most traditional and popular dishes from all the regional cuisines in Spain.

 For your convenience, I have divided the best foods of Madrid into 2 sections: the best 10 appetizers and 10 main dishes.
 I will write a specific post on the most mouthwatering desserts, sweets, and pastries in Madrid.

 Keep on reading to find out what to eat in Madrid, Spain.

 Typical Appetizers to try in Madrid | Best Madrid foods

 “Tapas” is one of the most historic, traditional, and famous ways to try the best Madrid foods.